 Just like rope course therapy, recovery presents a series of life challenges you must overcome to maintain healthy sobriety.
 But you gain the tools and coping skills to succeed at The Willows in Fairview, NC.
 The Willows provides treatment for women, including:

-- Residential and long-term programs
+- Aftercare and alumni programs

 - Dual diagnosis treatment